Docker

 Example Output:

-Using Environment Variables and SQL Persistance
+Using Environment Variables and SQL Persistence

 You can add Environment variables into your Compose Scripts.
 Below is an example of: